Asspizza

-Austin Babbitt (born June 5, 1998), known mononymously as Asspizza is an American fashion designer, artist, and internet tastemaker best known for his eponymous clothing line.
+Austin Babbitt (born June 5, 1998), known by the alias Asspizza is an American fashion designer, artist, and internet celebrity best known for his eponymous clothing line.

-His work has been recognized by Kanye West, Lorde, Wiz Khalifa, Ty Dolla $ign, ASAP Bari, Yung Lean, and the New York-based streetwear brand Supreme.
+His work has been recognized by Kanye West, Lorde, Wiz Khalifa, Ty Dolla $ign, A$AP Mob, Yung Lean, and the New York-based streetwear brand Supreme.
 The former of which, Kanye West, premiered bootleg "Pablo" clothing made by Babbitt to honor his album release, selling the collection in his first "Pablo" pop-up shop in New York City alongside his genuine merchandise.

 Early life

 Babbitt from an early age had an interest in creating, beginning with an interest in graffiti artwork at a young age and shopping at local thrift shops for low price clothing to customize and wear.
 He has stated living and being from New York was a major factor in his upbringing and creative interests.

 In 2014, Babbitt dropped out of high school.